LQXshane/500c1face/README.md

 And the subsequent folders are the four versions of the websites I have done for the four sprints.

 This README.txt file is mainly focusing on the final version (pres4 presentation).

-How to use the websites:
-* open it with firefox: http://ec2-54-173-250-109.compute-1.amazonaws.com
-* open develop tools to inspect the files and data transfer between the front end and server
-* click 'try witcha now' to test the facial effect
-* click 'snap photo' to take a photo
-* click 'upload' to send the picture to server; for the best result, make sure there is sufficient lighting in the room
-* choose to change lipstick or eyebrow
-* choose the color to apply

 AWS screenshot -- the screenshot of content in AWS